Caloboletus calopus

-Christiaan Persoon first described Boletus calopus in 1801.
-Modern molecular phylogenetics showed that it was only distantly related to the type species of Boletus and required placement in a new genus; Caloboletus was erected in 2014, with C. calopus designated as the type species.
-Although Caloboletus calopus is not typically considered edible due to an intensely bitter taste that does not disappear with cooking, there are reports of it being consumed in eastern Europe.
-Its red stipe distinguishes it from edible species, such as Boletus edulis.
+Appearing in coniferous and deciduous woodland in summer and autumn, the species is found in Eurasia and North America.
+Although not typically considered edible due to an intensely bitter taste that does not disappear with cooking, there are reports of it being consumed in eastern Europe.

 Taxonomy

 Caloboletus calopus was originally published under the name Boletus olivaceus by Jacob Christian Schäffer in 1774, but this name is unavailable for use as it was later sanctioned for another species.
 Johann Friedrich Gmelin's 1792 synonym Boletus lapidum is also illegitimate.
 Christiaan Hendrik Persoon described the mushroom in 1801; its specific name is derived from the Greek καλος/kalos ("pretty") and πους/pous ("foot"), referring to its brightly coloured stipe.
 The German name, Schönfußröhrling or "pretty-foot bolete", is a literal translation.
 Alternate common names are scarlet-stemmed bolete and bitter beech bolete.

 Other synonyms include binomials resulting from generic transfers to Dictyopus by Lucien Quélet in 1886, and Tubiporus by René Maire in 1937.
 Boletus frustosus, originally published as a distinct species by Wally Snell and Esther Dick in 1941, was later described as a variety of B. calopus by Orson K. Miller and Roy Watling in 1968.
 Estadès and Lannoy described the variety ruforubraporus and the form ereticulatus from Europe in 2001.

 In his 1986 infrageneric classification of the genus Boletus, Rolf Singer placed C. calopus as the type species of the section Calopodes, which includes species characterised by having a whitish to yellowish flesh, bitter taste, and a blue staining reaction in the tube walls.
 Other species in section Calopodes include C. radicans, C. inedulis, B. peckii, and B. pallidus.
 Genetic analysis published in 2013 showed that C. calopus and many (but not all) red-pored boletes were part of a dupainii clade (named for Boletus (now Rubroboletus) dupainii), well-removed from the core group of the type species B. edulis and relatives within the Boletineae.
 This indicated it needed placement in a new genus.
 This took place in 2014, B. calopus was transferred to (and designated the type species of) the new genus Caloboletus by Italian mycologist Alfredo Vizzini.